Dieter Kalka

-Dieter Kalka (born 25 June 1957, in Altenburg) is a German writer, songwriter, poet, dramatist, musician, editor, translator and speech therapist.
+Dieter Kalka (born 25 June 1957) is a German writer, songwriter, poet, dramatist, musician, editor, translator and speech therapist.

 Biography

-Dieter Kalka began the study of electrical engineering and mathematics at the Technische Universität Ilmenau in 1978.
-In 1980 he was forced to abandon his studies due to the distribution and possession of illegal publications.
+Dieter Kalka was born on 25 June 1957 in Altenburg.
+He began the study of electrical engineering and mathematics at the Technische Universität Ilmenau in 1978.
+In 1980, he was forced to abandon his studies due to the distribution and possession of illegal publications.
 He was a member of the folk group "Feuertanz", founded in 1978, while in 1984 he founded Dieters Frohe Zukunft (Dieter's Happy Future).
 He wrote his own folksongs, together with Uwe Schimmel on the French horn, Uta Mannweiler on the viola, while he himself played Bandoneon.
 With this group he organised the illegal artists' meeting "Ringelfolk" in Wurzen, which was devoid of censorship.
 The unauthorized promotional material for this, and other actions, he copied at the photo lab of Petra Lux.

 Dieter Kalka was "the fiercest among the Leipzig song singers".
 Since the mid-1980s he has worked as a freelance singer and has repeatedly participated in the Chanson days Kloster Michaelstein (GDR-open Chanson days in the Monastery at Michaelstein).
 He made samizdat productions in the private studio of Hubertus Schmidt in 1987, with Peter Gläser in 1988 and at the official Kölling studio in Leipzig in 1989.
 After collaborating with Werner Bernreuther in 1987, he received a professional certificate as a songwriter, won a prize at the Chanson days of the GDR (Chanson days in Frankfurt/Oder) and a prize at the Leipzig Songwriter Workshop, which he later publicly returned as they wanted to dictate to him which song he should sing at the final concert.
 He has received several scholarships of Saxony and was, for a time, a member of the Independent Writers Association "ASSO" Dresden, the NGL/New Society for Literature, the Writers Association "VS" and the "Förderkreis Freie Literaturgesellschaft Leipzig".